hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/users.html.md

 Users manage their own passwords.
 To change your password, click the "Password" page of the user settings.
 You'll need to confirm your current password, and enter your new password twice.

-Password management isn't available if your organization uses [SAML single sign on](../saml/index.html).
+Password management isn't available if your TFE installation uses [SAML single sign on](../saml/index.html).

 ### Two-Factor Authentication